 What do Kenyan family planning clients and university students think of emergency contraception?
+(PDF)

 Muia,Esther G.; Ellertson,Charlotte; Lukhando,Moses; Elul,Batya; Clark,Shelley; Olenja,Joyce; Westley,Elizabeth

 Publication date: 2000

 Currently, emergency contraception is seldom used in Kenya.
 As part of a larger study designed to provide insight into the possible roles for the method in Kenya, we assessed the knowledge of and attitudes towards emergency contraception in two groups of potential users, and we focus on these data specifically in this paper.
 We interviewed clustered samples of clients at ten family planning clinics in Nairobi (n = 282) and conducted four focus group discussions with students at two universities in Kenya (n = 42).
 Results show that despite relatively low levels of awareness and widespread misinformation, when the method was explained, both clients and students expressed considerable interest, but also expressed some health and other concerns.

 For 60 years, the Population Council has changed the way the world thinks about important health and development issues.
 Explore an interactive timeline of the Council's history, learn more about some of our key contributions, and watch a short video about why your support is so important to us.